yuexiaofeng/yuexiaofeng.github.io/_posts/2021-10-17-aml-fastai-s2.md

 ![results](../assets/images/20211017/results.jpg)

-Can it predict whether the image in files[0] is a dog or cat?
+Now, can it predict whether the image in files[0] is a dog or cat?

 ```python
 learn.predict(files[0])